EWliturgy/CatholicLiturgicalCalendar/README.md

  - Scotland
  - Wales.

-There are several technologies in use for this solution.
+There are several technologies used in this solution.

 The CLIPS globals, templates, functions, facts, and rules hold all the necessary information and can be used stand-alone within a CLIPS environment (or command-line interface).
 The resultant facts represent all celebrations for the year based on the local calendar and language chosen.
 The name of the fact holding the results is: "RCcalThisYear".